DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 The steps of the scrum are shown below[9]:

-1. A product owner creates a prioritised list of the products requirements called product backlog.
+1. A product owner creates a prioritised list of the product's requirements called product backlog.
 The requirements are gathered from the end users, customers, team and other stakeholders.

 2. The sprint backlog contains all the requirements in the current sprint.
-During sprint planning, the team pulls a small piece from the top of that prioritised list and implement those pieces together.
+During sprint planning, the team pulls a small piece from the top of that prioritised list and implements those pieces together.

 3. A sprint indicates the amount of time that the team have to finish its work.
-The fixed length of a sprint is usually 2 to 4 weeks.
+The length of a sprint is usually 2 to 4 weeks.

-4. A scrum meeting in the sprint takes place daily to assess the team progress.
+4. A scrum meeting takes place daily to assess the team's progress during the sprint.

 5. At the end of every sprint, the development team should be able to deliver a potentially shippable product that is tested and works well to the customer and stakeholders.

-6. The sprint ends with a sprint review and customers feedback.
+6. The sprint ends with a sprint review and customers' feedback.

 7. The next sprint starts, the development team select another piece of the requirements from the prioritised list and begins working again.